mamsul/fe-pos/README.md

 # POS - Point of Sales

 Frontend side of POS Application.
-Build with React.js using CRA and PWA setup template from react community, and also implement typescript for type savety code.
+Build with React.js using CRA and PWA setup template from react community, and also implement typescript for type safety code.

 ## Technology Used: